mugdhak30/mugdhak30.github.io/docs/_posts/2023-06-11-Melbourne-Innings-to-Remember.md

 ![](/images/Melbourne2_5.jpg){:width="400" style="padding:20px"}
 {:refdef}

-What was even more special about this tour was that it gave all of us a sneak peak into the "behind-the-scenes" of a Cricket match.
-From the player's lounge to the dining room to the exhibition of best performances in test Cricket, this place was truly a Cricket fan's dream!
+What was even more special about this tour was that it gave all of us a sneak peak into the "behind-the-scenes" of a cricket match.
+From the player's lounge to the dining room to the exhibition of best performances in test cricket, this place was truly a cricket fan's dream!

 {:refdef: style="text-align: center;"}
 ![](/images/Melbourne2_15.jpg){:width="750" style="padding:20px"}